 She and her husband moved to Calgary in 2005.
 She is a certified INVISALIGN provider for orthodontics and has a special interest in endodontic (root canal) procedures and Sleep Apnea Appliances.
 Jana is a proud mom of three boys.

-Christine earned her Dental Hygiene Degree from the University of Alberta in 2000, and has been a member of the Glenmore Park Dental team for almost a decade.
+Christine earned her Dental Hygiene Degree from the University of Alberta in 2000, and has been a member of the Glenmore Park Dental team since 2002.
 When not at the clinic, Christine is kept busy by her two young daughters.More

 In 2005, Joanne joined the Glenmore Park Dental team.
 She studied dental hygiene at the University of Alberta graduating in 1991.
 Joanne enjoys working with all types of personalities and people, She is our dental hygiene team lead.
 She was married in 1993 and is the mother of two busy teenagers.More

 Renee has worked in the dental field in many different capacities for the last eighteen years.
 She joined the team at Glenmore Park Dental in 2005 and then went back to school in 2010 to study hygiene at the Vancouver College of Dental Hygiene.
 Renee loves to volunteer and keeps busy running after her two young children.More